 Suit of wands - image (opens in additional tab)

-9. The knight has just been beaten badly and depending on a wand for support but not defeated by some even bigger challenges (of betrayal).
+- With his bandaged arms and head, the knight has just been beaten badly and now rests on a wand for support.
+Despite this, he is not defeated by some even bigger challenges (of betrayal).
 The card is a CTA to persevere, knowing that better times will come if you continue.
 Learn determination, perseverance and resilience despite unexpected challenges.
 (The challenge is unexpected because it came immediately after the very positive 8th card.)
 Additionally, it is unclear if the knight knows about the 8 wands behind him.
 They may represent resources for his support and protection of which he is unaware and for which he may be asked to search.
 These are potential forces of protection.
 Be thankful for those persons and forces of support around you.
 He can rest assured that there is promise for the future because the landscape is steel green and fertile.
 In other words, this is further CTA to remember that there is still hope, even in your darkest moments, where the dark moments are symbolized by the bleak gray foreground where the knight stands.

 Cups relate to the element of water and heart chakra.
 Cups deal with spiritual fulfilment through relationships with others and oneself or objects of desire.
 It is therefore concerned with matters of emotions, intuition, intimacy.
 Relationship may relate to romantic, familial, projects and otherwise.